Insights

 What is conversational AI for customer service?

-Conversational AI is a different approach.
-It doesn't match keywords.
-It reads the full question, understands the context of what the customer actually means, and responds with an answer drawn from your real product documentation and support history.
-When it works well, customers get accurate help in seconds.
-When it doesn't know the answer, it escalates to your team with full context instead of making the customer repeat themselves.
+It doesn't match keywords, it matches intent.
+It reads the full question, understands the context of what the customer actually means, and responds with an answer drawn from your product documentation and support history.
+Customers get accurate help in seconds.

 How conversational AI differs from traditional chatbots

-Traditional chatbots follow rules.
+Traditional chatbots follow rules setup by teams.
 You build a decision tree based on what you think the next best outcome is: if the customer says X, respond with Y. If they say something outside the tree, the chatbot either guesses or gives up.
 These bots work fine for simple tasks like sharing business hours or linking to a FAQ page.
-They break down the moment a question has any nuance.
+They break down the moment a question has any nuance that falls outside the tree.

 Conversational AI doesn't rely on decision trees.
-It uses large language models to understand the intent behind a customer's message, not just the words in it.
 A customer who writes "I got charged twice for the same order" and another who writes "there's a duplicate transaction on my account" are asking the same question.
 A rule-based chatbot might catch the first and miss the second.
 Conversational AI catches both.

 Here's a quick way to think about it: